craflin/mingtest/README.md

 * No dependency on C++11
 * JUnit test report generation
 * Memory checking based on `_CrtSetDbgFlag`/`mcheck`
-* Does not catch unexpected exceptions when launched in a debugger
+* No catching of unexpected exceptions when launched in a debugger
-* Breaks at failed assertions when running in a debugger
+* Breaking at failed assertions when running in a debugger

 ## Example